BTEC Extended Diploma, equivalent to 3 A Levels.

 Why should I study this subject?

-Performing Arts is a dynamic and exciting new course that prepares students for performance and beyond.
+Performing arts is a dynamic and exciting course that prepares students for performance and beyond.
 The course allows students to create, understand and perform drama, dance and music in a challenging way.
-Throughout the course students will study many different performing arts genres including physical theatre, film and TV acting, and musical theatre.
+Throughout the course students will study many different performing arts genres including physical theatre, Film and TV acting, and musical theatre.

 What will I study?